 Mate – pretty much anybody Down Under, like a random doctor that does your check-up, your father, the police officer who just pulled you over, your girlfriend when she’s driving you mad, your boss when you’re in the pub and at the office, the butcher from the shop next door, a passer-by, Nick Cave, the shitty sound engineer from the venue you played last night, and most of all, any of your friends.

-Music Victoria – Victorian state peak body for music.
+Music Victoria – the VIC (Victoria) state peak body for music.

 Muso – a (mostly non-professional) musician.

 Patron – somebody that purchases something at a venue, i.e. food, drink, a ticket to a gig etc.

 Punter – spectator in the music fan context.

 Sideshow – acts coming to play festivals often announce additional gigs in big cities called sideshows.

 SLAM (Save Live Australia’s Music) – a rally that took place in February 2010 as a response to the VIC government’s liquor licensing laws.